Javeria-05/Rule-Based-AI-Chatbot/README.md

-# 🤖 Rule-Based AI Chatbot
+# 🤖 CareerBot - AI Career Guidance Assistant

-A simple Rule-Based AI Chatbot built using Python.
-This chatbot responds to predefined user inputs using dictionary-based responses and control flow logic.
+CareerBot is a Rule-Based AI Chatbot developed in Python to help students explore different career paths in technology and related fields.
+The chatbot provides career descriptions, required skills, learning roadmaps, resources, and career opportunities.

 ## 📌 Project Overview

-This project was developed as part of an Artificial Intelligence internship program.
-The chatbot uses rule-based logic to simulate basic human conversation by matching user inputs with predefined responses.
+This project was developed as part of an Artificial Intelligence Internship Program.
+It uses rule-based logic and a dictionary-based knowledge base to guide users about various career options.

 ## ✨ Features

+* Career guidance for multiple technology careers
+* Detailed career descriptions
+* Required skills for each career
+* Step-by-step learning roadmaps
+* Learning resources and recommendations
+* Career opportunities information
+* Help command for navigation
+* Topics command to display available careers
-* Handles greetings and common questions
+* Input sanitization using `lower()` and `strip()`
-* Uses a dictionary-based knowledge base
 * Continuous conversation loop
-* Input sanitization using `lower()` and `strip()`
-* Fallback response for unknown inputs
-* Exit command to end the conversation
+* Exit command to end the session
-* Beginner-friendly Python implementation

 ## 🛠 Technologies Used